Dalgona/pixel_font/README.md

 Copyright 2020 Eunbin Jeong (Dalgona.) &lt;me@dalgona.dev&gt;

-This software is not yet released for general availavility, and it shall be used only for building font projects I am working on, just for now.
+This software is not yet released for general availability, and it shall be used only for building font projects I am working on, just for now.
 Once this project is mature enough, it will be released under the MIT license.

 _OpenType is a registered trademark of Microsoft Corporation._